The simple version

 What if I am exempt?

 Do not guess.
 The FAQ lists diplomatic and official visa holders, transport crew, KITAS or KITAP holders, family unification visa holders, student visa holders, golden visa holders and other visa holders.
-Love Bali’s terms say some categories need an exemption application before entering Bali.
+Love Bali’s terms say golden visa and other non-tourism visa exemption applications must be submitted through the system at least five days before entering arrival gates in Bali.